 One rung up from 417 gold is 585 gold, which is 14 karats and contains 58.5% pure gold.
 There is also 750 gold, which is 18 karats.
 These alternatives will cost more than 585 gold.
 As you expand your budget, you will also encounter encounter 22-karat gold (917) and even 24-karat gold (999) which 99.9% pure.

 You may encounter some other markings when shopping for gold jewelry.
-Some pieces, for example, may be branded "10KP".
+For example, some pieces may be branded "10KP".
 This indicates that the item in question is plumb gold and is 10 karats exactly.
 No more, no less.
 An item labeled "G.P" is gold-plated.
 Similarly, jewelry labeled "G.F" is gold filled, which essentially means that it has a thicker layer of gold-plating.

 In some cases markings are followed by the name of a country.
 For example, "417 Italy".
-This indicates the gold's country of origin.
+This indicates the gold item's country of origin.

 How to Find Markings